pichayakorn/dli-ai-jetson-nano-getting-started/README.md

 # Getting Started with AI on Jetson Nano

+A classification and regression project using Jupyter Notebooks, PyTorch, and the Jetson Nano Development Board.

+The free course can be taken at: https://nvidia.com/en-us/deep-learning-ai/education/

 ## Welcome

 Welcome to Getting Started with AI on Jetson Nano!
 In this course, you will build AI projects on your own NVIDIA® Jetson Nano.
 You'll learn how to: